 ADOPT-A-PARK

 This program is a meaningful way for businesses, groups, and volunteers to showcase their commitment to the community.
 We hope you will join our efforts.
 The first step to adopting a park is to submit an Adopt-A-Park application form.
-Once you have selected a park and completed the application, submit a copy to Lisa Oliver at LisaO@cctexas.com, and the process towards adopting a park will begin thereafter.
+Once you have selected a park and completed the application, submit a copy to Lisa Oliver at LisaO@cctexas.com, and the process of adopting a park will begin thereafter.
 View the Adopt-A-Park Poster.

 VIDEO - Parks and Recreation accepting Adopt-a-Park volunteers (February 12, 2019)